 Each site will have site-specific constraints, which will determine required studies and reports.
 Items such as the noise, dust, air quality, persistent odours, and the possibility of harmful substances would be addressed in studies and reports explaining how an applicant will mitigate any issues and how they will address any issues that may arise.
 This is the same process for dry fill, and how other municipalities that have updated their by-laws to include O.Reg 406/19 approach these concerns.

-Why is it important to monitor groundwater wells? what are the testing requirements for groundwater monitoring wells?
+Why is it important to monitor groundwater wells?
+What are the testing requirements for groundwater monitoring wells?

 Monitoring groundwater wells is important because groundwater provides drinking water for rural families, valuable resource for irrigation, and environmental benefits.
 Without effective monitoring, contamination or reduction might go undetected until it becomes an urgent and often irreparable issue.
 Groundwater monitoring wells act like an early warning system.
 Regular testing ensures water remains safe, contamination is controlled, and environmental regulations are maintained.